alexch/rerun/README.md

 # To Do:

-* If the cmd is, or starts with, a ".rb" file, then run it with ruby
+* If the last element of the command is a `.ru` file and there's no other command then use `rackup`
 * Allow arbitrary sets of directories and file types, possibly with "include" and "exclude" sets
 * ".rerun" file to specify options per project or in $HOME.
 * Test on Linux.